Man shot and robbed, walks into stranger's home, wakes up woman for help, police say

-PHILADELPHIA (WPVI) -- A man who said he was shot and robbed walked into a stranger's home through an unlocked door in the city's Logan section and woke up a woman to ask for help.
+PHILADELPHIA (WPVI) -- A man who said he was shot and robbed walked into a stranger's home through an unlocked door in the city's Logan section and woke up a woman to ask for help Monday morning.

 The 28-year-old victim does not live in that neighborhood.
 He told police he was in a rear driveway when he was robbed.
 Police said they do not know what was stolen.